Visual communication: Important figures

 Aldous Huxley is regarded as one of the most prominent explorers of visual communication and sight-related theories.
 Becoming near-blind in his teen years as the result of an illness influenced his approach, and his work includes important novels on the dehumanizing aspects of scientific progress, most famously Brave New World and The Art of Seeing.
 He described "seeing" as being the sum of sensing, selecting, and perceiving.
 One of his most famous quotes is "The more you see, the more you know."

 Max Wertheimer is said to be the father of Gestalt psychology.
 Gestalt means form or shape in German, and the study of Gestalt psychology show emphasis in simplicity, as its properties group visuals by similarity in shape or color, continuity, and proximity.
 Additional laws include closure and figure-ground principles in studied images is also intensively taught.

+Kurt Koffka and Wolfgang Köhler are also prominent figures in early visual communication research.

 Image analysis

 Visual communication contains image aspects.
 The interpretation of images is subjective and to understand the depth of meaning, or multiple meanings, communicated in an image requires image analysis.
-Images can be analyzed though many perspectives, for example these six major perspectives presented by Paul Martin Lester: Personal, Historical, Technical, Ethical, Cultural, and Critical.
+Images can be analyzed through many perspectives, for example these six major perspectives presented by Paul Martin Lester: Personal, Historical, Technical, Ethical, Cultural, and Critical.